In-Network vs Out-of-Network Costs

 Do out-of-network costs count toward my deductible?

-Some plans allow partial credit, but many do not apply out-of-network charges toward deductibles or out-of-pocket maximums.
+Some plans apply partial credit, but many limit or exclude out-of-network charges from deductible calculations.

 That depends on your plan type.
-PPO plans offer more flexibility, while HMO and EPO plans usually require in-network care.
+PPO plans allow more flexibility, while HMO and EPO plans typically require in-network care.

 Contact Us Now